 Mesmerizing as it was, the Tigers would still lose that game 44-3, the worst loss LSU had suffered in four decades.

 Soon enough, rain began relentlessly assaulting the stadium.
-The turf became slippery, the field covered in tiny ponds.
+The turf became slippery, and the field was covered in tiny ponds.
 The weather proved such a menace that the scoreboard was forced to flash for a tornado warning.

 Going into the second half, LSU stopped Alabama’s first drive, taking the ball into the end zone after a critical special teams blunder led to a blocked punt.
 However, Tiger coach Bill Arnsparger made the confusing call to go for two, which expectedly failed, leaving LSU leading 16-14.